Photo Credit: Mark Gulezian/NPG; Copyright National Portrait Gallery/Smithsonian

 You may not predict that a poor slave girl, who never learned to read, and who had a physical disability, would eventually help to lead over 1,000 slaves to freedom or that she would become a spy, scout, and nurse in the Civil War so that some would call her “General Tubman,” or that in her eighties she would start a Home for the Elderly.

 You would not predict any of these exploits from her humble beginnings.
 But Harriet Tubman is a classic case study on the power of using one’s abilities to fulfill one’s life calling.
-I will go into more detail on this at Feb 25's Life Calling Fundamentals webinar at 12:00pm ET and 4:00pm ET (to be recorded).

 But for now, let me discuss a few of her abilities that empowered her calling.
 A principle to remember is that calling is progressive—our task is to take faithful steps one in front of the other, and eventually we are walking in ways too wonderful to conceive from the start.